bkw777/reQUAD/README.md

 PCB from [OSHPark](https://oshpark.com/shared_projects/KVu4cEJX) or [PCBWAY](https://www.pcbway.com/project/shareproject/reQUAD_RAM_Expansion_for_TRS_80_Model_100_8690cd19.html)
 [BOM](https://www.digikey.com/short/m5tj4941)

-The chip legs are all tiny, but all parts can be soldered manually using the drag technique.
+The component legs are all tiny, but all parts can be soldered manually using the drag technique.

 To solder the main PCB DIP legs, put some tacky flux on all the holes and insert all the pins,
 then put the the whole thing into a breadboard or a socket,